Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Additional Experimental Details

 \subsection{Baseline Performance Evaluation}

-This experiment establishes baseline performance under partial participation without Byzantine adversaries.
-We used $n=20$ clients with no Byzantine clients ($\delta=0$) and simple averaging aggregation.
-The objective was to validate that \algname{D-Byz-SGDM} maintains competitive performance in benign settings and to establish reference performance levels for subsequent robustness comparisons.
-Results in fig.\ref{fig:training_curves} demonstrate that \algname{D-Byz-SGDM} outperforms standard momentum methods even without adversaries, suggesting that delayed momentum aggregation provides implicit regularization benefits under heterogeneous data distributions.
+This experiment established baseline performance under partial participation without Byzantine clients across both MNIST (ConvNet) and CIFAR-10 (ResNet-18).
+We used $n=20$ clients with no Byzantine clients ($\delta=0$) and naive averaging as aggregation.
+The objective was to validate that \algname{DeMoA} maintains performance even in non-Byzantine settings and to establish reference performance levels for subsequent robustness comparisons.
+A result in Fig.~\ref{fig:cifar_baseline} demonstrated that \algname{DeMoA} outperformed standard momentum methods on both MNIST and CIFAR-10 even without Byzantine clients, suggesting that delayed momentum aggregation provided \textit{implicit regularization} benefits especially under heterogeneous data distributions.